 The race includes very exposed hilly sections so runners need to be prepared for adverse weather.

-Runners should be 18+ years and medically fit to take part.
+Runners must be "first claim" members, 18+ years and medically fit to take part.
 A few shorter stages are suitable for 16-17 years+ (in accordance with UK Athletics rules) or other runners for whom 9-minute miles on hilly terrain may prove a challenge.